 Subluxations cause changes to the structure of the spine (degeneration) as well as the nerves.
 These changes get progressively worse as time is allowed to work on the subluxated area of the spine.
 These changes take the form of ongoing damage known as “subluxation degeneration” or “wear-and-tear” arthritis.
 If you were to continually drive your car with the wheels out of alignment, the tires would wear down – your spine is no different!
 It is possible to reasonably estimate the time subluxations have been present in a spine by studying a spinal x-ray.
 Having this information is useful in understanding the time and effort needed for correction.

-A Normal Spine Notice the spine has a nice smooth curve.
+A normal spine from the side has a nice smooth curve.
 This curve is essential to your health and the health of your nervous system.
 Since your spinal cord travels down the center of the spine, any alteration in this curve puts stress through your spinal cord and onto the nerves within your nervous system.
 The discs are spaced evenly, and the bones are nice and smooth.
-When there is stress on your nervous system, your overall health can be affected.

 Degeneration Phase 1

 Degeneration Phase 1 subluxation degeneration is seen in subluxations that have been present for up to 10 years.
 This phase is characterized with a loss or change in the normal curve in the spine.
 This puts much more stress through the discs.
 Correction for phase 1 can take between 6 and 18 months.
 More than 80% of patients in phase 1 will experience no pain or symptoms.

 Degeneration Phase 2